OctopusDeploy/blog/blog/2020-06/database-deployments-with-github-actions-and-redgate/index.md

 ### Temporary database

-This one stumped me for more time than I cared to admit.
-I went down the road of setting up an Azure SQL Server with a permanent "build" database to use.
+This one stumped me for longer than I cared to admit.
+I went down the road of setting up an Azure SQL Server with a permanent _build_ database to use.
 Unlike traditional SQL Servers, Azure SQL Server does not offer the ability to create a database using the `Create Database` T-SQL Command.
-You have to use the [Portal, an ARM Template](https://docs.microsoft.com/en-us/azure/sql-database/sql-database-single-database-get-started?tabs=azure-portal), TerraForm or the Azure CLI.
-Basically everything but T-SQL.
+You have to use the [Portal, an ARM Template](https://docs.microsoft.com/en-us/azure/sql-database/sql-database-single-database-get-started?tabs=azure-portal), TerraForm, or the Azure CLI.
+Basically, everything but T-SQL.
 But my default settings for Azure SQL Server were a bit too strict.

 The [documentation for the build database package cmdlet](https://documentation.red-gate.com/sca/reference/powershell-cmdlets/new-databasebuildartifact) said it uses LocalDB as the default database.
-On a whim I did a quick find on the installed app list.
-Lo and behold, localdb is part of the pre-installed apps.
+On a whim, I did a quick find on the installed app list.
+Lo and behold, `localdb` is part of the pre-installed apps:

 ![](installed-apps-github-action-runner-localdb.png)

-## Sensitive variables and invoking the Octo CLI
+## Sensitive variables and invoking the Octopus CLI

-You can store sensitive variables GitHub Actions using the secrets functionality.
-This can be accessed by going to the repository in the GitHub UI, clicking on Settings -> Secrets.
+You can store sensitive variables for GitHub Actions using the secrets functionality.
+This can be accessed by going to the repository in the GitHub UI, clicking on {{Settings , Secrets}}:

 ![](github-actions-secrets.png)

-A few observations on GitHub Secrets.
+A few observations about GitHub Secrets.

 - A secret can only be written once.
-If you need to update a secret you will need to delete the secret then recreate them.
+If you need to update a secret, you have to delete the secret, then recreate it.
-- GitHub Actions will do it's dardnest to prevent you from writing a secret to a log.
+- GitHub Actions will do it's darnedest to prevent you from writing a secret to a log.
 - Accessing Secrets on a PowerShell step is not as straight-forward as bash.

 I tripped over that last bullet point.
 What the syntax ends up looking like is: